What Is a Hospital Lien?

 One reason hospitals file liens is to guarantee payment for their treatments and services, such as in cases where the injured party does not have insurance.
 In other cases, a hospital may file a lien because doing so nets the hospital a bigger payment than a reduced rate through insurance.
 It may only be necessary for a hospital to prove its claim is “reasonable” to receive priority on the settlement.

 A hospital may use a lien to take a disproportionate amount of your settlement in relation to treatment received or attempt to file a lien without necessary requirements.
-A lawyer can help determine when a lien is valid, keep you from losing all your settlement to a lien, or convince the hospital to file a claim through the insurance company instead.
+A Birmingham personal injury lawyer can help determine when a lien is valid, keep you from losing all your settlement to a lien, or convince the hospital to file a claim through the insurance company instead.

 With the confusing requirements of liens, it can be best to seek attorney assistance so that you can focus on recovering from your accident.
 If you received a hospital lien letter, bring it to your attorney to help with next steps.